 So you are considering using steel fibers as a reinforcement – perhaps for an industrial concrete floor?
 An excellent idea, as steel fibers provide the properties you need such as high tensile strength, ductility, and toughness.

 However, it is important to select the correct steel fiber for a specific application.
-This means understanding the differences between the two main types of steel fiber that are used for concrete reinforcement, namely Type and Type II steel fibers.
+This means understanding the differences between the two main types of steel fiber that are used for concrete reinforcement, namely Type I and Type II steel fibers.

 Type I steel fibers are made from high-carbon steel wires, while Type II steel fibers are made from low-carbon steel wires.
 This difference in composition results in different mechanical properties of the fibers and their suitability for different applications.